100% Free Consultations

 Emerging evidence also shows that there’s no such thing as a “mild” concussion.
 Some people develop headaches, fatigue, brain fog, memory problems, and other symptoms of post-concussion syndrome.
 These symptoms can last for months or even years.
 Similar symptoms, which can also be long-term, may result from whiplash.
 Both whiplash and concussions can happen in relatively low-speed collisions.

 Your insurer will work with the other driver’s insurer to determine fault, based on the facts.
-Again, your statements on who caused the accident could come back to hurt you.
-You may be convinced you’re at fault, but additional details could come to light that show the other driver was actually at fault, either in whole or in part.
+Again, your statements on who caused the car accident could come back to hurt you.
+You may be convinced you’re at fault, but additional details could come to light that show another driver was actually at fault, either in whole or in part.
 And most of all, do not make a statement to the insurance company—yours or anyone else’s.

 There are several different types of car accidents.
 Here are some of the most common:

-• Single Vehicle Accidents
+Single Vehicle Accidents

 These only involve your car and no one else’s.